 Check out information on the artists performing this year at the Maritime Metal & Hard Rock Festival.
 Read their bios or check out their links below!

-The mission statement is simple.
-The will is unflappable.
-The music is incendiary.
-It’s pure dirty, fun hard rock and roll, the likes of which you haven’t heard in a long damn time.
+The mission statement is clear, the will is unstoppable, the music is fire.
+This is rock n roll like you haven’t heard it in a long damn time.

 Brass Knucklehead hail from Halifax, Nova Scotia.
 Comprised of veteran musicians spanning several genres, this band has carved out their own unique sound.
 With borrowed influence from some of the worlds greatest musicians, they’ve tailored a sound that is sure to appeal to music fanatics, the world over.